Maurizio Anzeri: Career

-Anzeri exhibited at The Saatchi Gallery in the exhibition Newspeak: British Art Now in 2009, an exhibition that received significant coverage and media attention.
-Anzeri was one of Saatchi's 50 new artists who were being touted as the ‘new YBA’s’ The exhibition was cited as an explosion of new and vigorous forms which demonstrate the strength of contemporary art in Britain.
+Anzeri exhibited at The Saatchi Gallery in the exhibition Newspeak: British Art Now in 2009.
+The exhibition received significant coverage and media attention.
+Anzeri was one of Saatchi's 50 new artists touted as the 'new YBAs' The exhibition was cited as an explosion of new and vigorous forms which demonstrate the strength of contemporary art in Britain.

-Anzeri won the 2010 Vauxhall Collective bursary prize for Fine Art and the resulting solo exhibition ‘The Garden Party’ at the Q Forum, London included sculptures made from long ropes of synthetic human hair.
+Anzeri won the 2010 Vauxhall Collective bursary prize for Fine Art and the resulting solo exhibition 'The Garden Party' at the Q Forum, London included sculptures made from long ropes of synthetic human hair.